lepture/editor/README.md

 ## Development

 You can build the dist files with `grunt`.
-After this repo is cloned, dig into the repo, and install everything your need:
+After this repo is cloned, dig into the repo, and install everything you need:

 ```
 $ npm install